How to Reset Your Life in 7 Days Using the Keys to Succeeding

 The 7-Day Reset at a Glance:

-• Day 2: Mental Reset – Clear mental clutter and limiting beliefs
+• Day 2: Mental Reset – Outcome: Clear mental clutter, surface limiting thoughts, and create empowering alternatives.

-• Day 4: Habit Reset – Design your cornerstone daily habits
+• Day 4: Habit Reset – Outcome: Design simple morning and evening routines and identify keystone habits to practice daily.

-• Day 5: Action Plan – Create your strategic first steps
+• Day 5: Action Plan – Outcome: Break each vision into small milestones and schedule the first steps into your calendar.

-• Day 7: Reflection & Momentum – Celebrate progress and sustain change
+• Day 7: Reflection & Momentum – Outcome: Celebrate wins, plan next week, and set a weekly practice to repeat and grow.

 Day 1: Clarity – Assess Your Current Reality and Define Your Vision